sbodenstein/personal_website/content/post/alphazero/index.md

 {{< figure library="true" src="images/value_mcts.png" numbered="true" title="The game tree for 5 actions, with the estimated value $v$ used instead of the actual game result.
 (Image source: [D. Silver, 2020](https://youtu.be/x5Q79XCxMVc))" lightbox="true" >}}

-MCTS is the best-known approach to exploring games trees by limiting their depth and breadth using a policy and value function.
+MCTS is the best-known approach to exploring game trees by limiting their depth and breadth using a policy and value function.
 First, consider a node in the game tree:

 ```python
 class Node(object):